yolona-oss/choko-poko-light/README.md

 - [x] fix non relaite images in product
 - [-] mail service
-- [-] add reset password capability
+- [-] add reset password capability with token usage
+- [-] add auth from other services(google)
 - [-] events to order creation(update data of product quantity)
 - [-] event to admin product editing
 - [-] caching for some routes
 - [x] move code from internal to common
 - [-] append users shcmea to remove my-list entry on deleting
 - [-] create cloudinary image removal on update schemas if image not included in new image set
+- [-] add cvs import to products schema